Elliot Tiber: Taking Woodstock

-In his book Taking Woodstock, Tiber says he was present at the Stonewall Riots on June 28, 1969, and that he had a part in bringing the Woodstock Festival to Bethel, New York on August 15–17, 1969.
+In his book Taking Woodstock: A True Story of a Riot, a Concert and a Life, Tiber says he was present at the Stonewall Riots on June 28, 1969, and that he had a part in bringing the Woodstock Festival to Bethel, New York on August 15–17, 1969.

 Tiber said he led a closeted life in Bethel in the early 1960s as he spent time managing his parents' El Monaco Motel, serving as president of the Bethel Chamber of Commerce, and, at the same time, participating in the gay scene in New York, where he lived.

 According to Taking Woodstock, Tiber read that Wallkill, Orange County, New York had on July 15, 1969–30 days before the music festival was to start—pulled the plug on the planned Woodstock Festival at the Mills Industrial Park northeast of Middletown, New York.

 Tiber says in the book that he had a permit for the White Lake Music and Arts Festival, a planned chamber music event at his motel.
 He contacted Michael Lang on or about July 18 and pitched the idea of having the festival on 15 acre along the edge of White Lake by the motel.

 According to Taking Woodstock, when Lang said the motel property was too small, Tiber introduced the Woodstock festival producers to dairy farmer Max Yasgur, and helped facilitate the deal.

 Lang, however, says that Tiber referred him to a local real estate salesman, and that the salesman drove Lang, without Tiber, to Yasgur's farm.
 Sam Yasgur, son of Max Yasgur, agrees with Lang's version, and said that his mother, who is still alive, said that Max did not know Tiber.
 Artie Kornfeld, a Woodstock organizer, has said he found out about Yasgur’s farm from his own sources.

 The motel later became an Italian restaurant before being torn down in 2004.
 It is now marked by a clock tower welcoming people to White Lake.

 Tiber left Bethel shortly after Woodstock and soon moved to Los Angeles, where he became a movie set designer.